 Obviously the above chart is one of the main reasons why jewellery needs to be kept separate and boxed/wrapped.
-If you allow jewellery of different hardnesses to rub against each other in a large jewellery box then you will get scratches.
+If you allow jewellery of different hardnesses to rub against each other, then you will get scratches.
 In particular, great care needs to be taken of pearls and amber items.
 Stones above 7 on the scale are pretty resilient and OK for everyday wear but remember that their gold and silver settings only have hardnesses of just above 3.5, so if you want to keep that surface shiny you need to be careful.
 Although, there is a charm about the patina of a well worn piece of jewellery.

 Care of Dyed and Treated Stones

 A particular issue with modern semi-precious stones is that many of them are colour enhanced through heat treatment and dyeing.
-If you think that a stone might be dyed (its colour is more vivid than “natural”) then you need to be careful of leaving it in the sunlight (sunlight bleaches) or of allowing it to come into contact with household cleaners and bleaches.
-As a general rule it is best to keep anything other than diamonds safely on a shelf while you are cleaning and doing housework.
+If you think that a stone might be dyed (its colour is more vivid than “natural”) then do not leave it in the sunlight (sunlight bleaches), or of allowing it to come into contact with household cleaners.
+As a general rule, it is best to keep anything other than diamonds safely on a shelf while you are cleaning and doing housework.

 Care of Silver

-As mentioned above, silver (and gold) are fairly soft materials and if you want to preserve the high polish the jeweller spent ages achieving you will need to take care.
-Polished silver is the most reflective of all metals, more reflective than gold or platinum.
-Badly scratched silver can always be buffed up to it’s former brilliance by a silversmith.
+Silver (and gold) are soft materials and if you want to preserve the high polish the jeweller spent ages achieving, you will need to take care.
+Polished silver, is the most reflective of all metals, more reflective than gold or platinum.
 Tarnish is caused by humidity and chemicals in the atmosphere (often from food and cooking) and oils from the hands.
 Always put jewellery on AFTER applying hairspray and perfume.

-Basic care of silver is to wrap it in anti-tarnish tissue and to keep it in a sealed plastic bag when it is not being worn.
-If you can get hold of it, then the small bags of silica gel can be put in the bags and will help a great deal.
+Basic care of silver is to wrap it in anti-tarnish tissue and keep it in a sealed plastic bag when it is not being worn.
+Small bags of silica gel can be put in with it and will help a great deal.
 There are also commercial anti-tarnish strips available.
-Do no store silver with rubber bands, newspaper or cling film as all have chemicals in them that can react with the surface of the silver and cause problems that a silversmith will need to polish out for you.
+Never store silver with rubber bands, newspaper or cling film, as all have chemicals in them that can react with the surface of the silver and cause problems that a silversmith will need to polish out for you.

-Ideally, if you wash and dry your silver with a phosphate free soap (look at the Ecover or other environmentally friendly range of products for a suitable soap) after wearing it then store it properly, tarnish will not be a problem.
+If you wash and dry your silver with a phosphate free soap after wearing it then store it properly, tarnish will not be a problem.

-Light tarnish can just be removed with a soft, pure cotton cloth and a bit of elbow grease or with a gentle wash as above.
-If the item is more heavily tarnished then you will need a proprietary silver polish such as that made by Duraglit (called Silvo in the UK) which has an anti-tarnish formulation.
-When polishing remember that these products are abrasive (they take a thin layer of silver off when you polish with them) so how you polish is important.
+Light tarnish can just be removed with a soft, pure cotton cloth and a bit of elbow grease.
+If the item is more heavily tarnished, then you will need a proprietary silver polish such as that made by Duraglit (called Silvo in the UK) which has an anti-tarnish formulation.
+When polishing, remember that these products are abrasive (they take a thin layer of silver off when you polish with them) so how you polish is important.
 Apply very small amounts of polish in a straight motion, never use a circular motion as that can produced a scratched “halo” effect.
 Polish off with a soft cotton cloth and make sure you have removed all the polish.

 A really good kitchen sink way of removing tarnish, especially on chains or items with difficult to reach places is this one: (NOT FOR STONE SET SILVER)

-1) Tale a small saucepan and put a small piece of aluminium foil on the bottom.
+1) Take a small saucepan and put a small piece of aluminium foil on the bottom.